-An evergreen sedge that grows in dense tussocks (clumps) to 1-3' tall and to 2' wide.
-Narrow, glaucous, grass-like leaves (to 3/8" wide) grow in dense clumps.
-Older leaves turn straw brown as they die, and build up around the base of each clump surrounding the newer yellowishgreen leaves.
+(LATIN: CAREX STRICTA) An evergreen sedge that grows in dense tussocks to 1-3' tall and to 2' wide.
+Narrow, glaucous, grass-like leaves grow in dense clumps.
+Older leaves turn brown as they die, and build up around the base of each clump surrounding the newer yellowish-green leaves.
 Flowers appear in late spring in reddish-brown spikes atop stems rising above the foliage.
 Full sun to part shade Zone 3-8